 Down Ampney where league leaders

 Cricklade Town were the visitors.
 Whilst Down Ampney started the day down in fifth spot, due to their long run in their County Cup, they had games in hand over all the sides above them in the table and after Cricklade had dropped the least number of points this season ahead of this weekend’s games.
-It started well for the home side as they went 2-0 up.
+It started well for the home side as they went 2-0 up early on in the game.
 They scored the opener on 21 minutes through Sam Dibble and then doubled their lead two minutes later, George Bailey with his tenth goal of the season.
 Cricklade responded well to falling behind though and pulled one back within a minute through Harry Ayres and then levelled matters up three minutes later with a second from Alex Hammond.
 Hammond then put Cricklade ahead for the first time in the game with a stunning strike for his second of the game to put Cricklade 3-2 up.
 It got even better for the visitors three minutes from the break, Callum Parsons winning a penalty which was duly despatched by Scott Chilcott to give Cricklade a 4-2 half time lead.
 Like in the first half Down Ampney had a good start to the second half pulling one back within six minutes of the restart to make it 4-3, Connor Hibbs with goal number 14 of the season.
 However, there was to be no comeback.
 Twenty minutes from time Harry Ayres bagged his second of the game scoring direct from a corner with Chris Jackson making sure the ball had gone in, but it was adjudged to have already crossed the line and was credited to Ayres.
-Ayres then completed his hat-trick seven minutes from time to make sure of the points and then added a seventh from Cricklade with his fourth of the game to round off a good afternoon for the league leaders.
+Ayres then completed his hat-trick seven minutes from time to make sure of the points and then added a seventh for Cricklade with his fourth of the game to round off a good afternoon for the league leaders against a side who at the start of the day had probably been their biggest threat for the title.

 Second placed Devizes Town Reserves remain eleven points adrift of Cricklade Town following a comfortable 5-0 “home” win over Bradford Town Reserves.
 With their own ground still out of action due to a large sink hole, Devizes switched the game to the 3G at Green Lane and were rewarded for their proactivity by maintaining their unbeaten home record and securing their eighth home win in nine games.
 Star of the show was Jack Baker who helped himself to a hat-trick with further goals from Harvey Swain and Harrison Sartin.